maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 **Bureaucracy claimed to ensure correctness through prevention** but actually managed coordination overhead and human variance.
 The delay it created caught fewer defects than automated verification while adding weeks to every change.

-When you combine AI's consistency, modern infrastructure's graceful degradation, and automated verification's instant feedback, you get a system that is:
+When you combine AI's consistency, modern infrastructure's graceful degradation, and automated verification's instant feedback, you get a system that is faster than traditional development, equal or higher quality in outcomes, dramatically cheaper to operate, and more resilient to failures.
-- Faster than traditional development
-- Equal or higher quality in outcomes
-- Dramatically cheaper to operate
-- More resilient to failures

 This isn't theoretical.
 The data from early adopters is clear.
 The companies moving fastest with AI assistance are achieving better quality metrics, not worse.